raspberrypilearning/slug/en/step_4.md

 [[[generic-python-create-list]]]

-We will light up three pixels in a horizontal row to make up the slug.
-Each pixel's position will be represented as a list containing an `x` and a `y` coordinate.
+You will light up three pixels in a horizontal row to make up the slug.
+Each pixel's position will be represented as a list containing an x and a y coordinate.

 + Add the coordinate lists `[2, 4]`, `[3, 4]`, and `[4, 4]` (in that order) to your `slug` list to define the coordinates where the slug will start out.
 You have now created a 2D list, or a list of lists!

-We also need to specify a colour for the slug.
+You also need to specify a colour for the slug.

 + In the variables section, create a variable to store the RGB colour of your slug.
 We chose white, but you can choose any colour you like.